-Abortion to Abolition - Martha Paynter & Julia Hutt
+Abortion to Abolition - Martha Paynter & Julia Hutt *FINAL SALE*

 The history of abortion decriminalization and critical advocacy efforts to improve access in Canada deserve to be better known.
 Ordinary people persevered to make Canada the most progressive country in the world with respect to abortion care.
 But while abortion access is poorly understood, so too are the persistent threats to reproductive justice in this country: sexual violence, gun violence, homophobia and transphobia, criminalization of sex work, reproductive oppression of Indigenous women and girls, privatization of fertility health services, and the racism and colonialism of policing and the prison system.
 This beautifully illustrated book tells the empowering true stories behind the struggles for reproductive justice in Canada, celebrating past wins and revealing how prison abolitionism is key to the path forward.